 Cost of services.
 Cost of services was \$844.0 million for the year ended December 31, 2022, compared to \$873.9 million for the year ended December 31, 2021.
-On a percentage basis, cost of services was 92.8% of revenue during the year ended December 31, 2022, as compared to 99.7% of revenue for the year ended December 31, 2022, a 690-basis point reduction.
-The reduction in cost of services was primarily due to (1) improved utilization on a more efficient operating cost structure, (2) fewer non-recurring costs year-over-year (as further described in the 2021 compared to 2020 analysis below), (3) continued abatement of COVID-19 pandemic consequences such as supply chain disruption and inflationary pressure, and (4) lower depreciation expense because of a change in the ownership structure and thus depreciable life for a portion of the Company's hydraulic fracturing fleet beginning in the fourth quarter of 2021.
+On a percentage basis, cost of services was 92.8% of revenue during the year ended December 31, 2022, as compared to 99.7% of revenue for the year ended December 31, 2021, a 690-basis point reduction.
+The reduction in cost of services was primarily due to (1) improved utilization on a more efficient operating cost structure, (2) fewer non-recurring costs year-over-year, (3) continued abatement of COVID-19 pandemic consequences such as supply chain disruption and inflationary pressure, and (4) lower depreciation expense because of a change in the ownership structure and thus depreciable life for a portion of the Company's hydraulic fracturing fleet beginning in the fourth quarter of 2021.
 These cost improvements were partially offset by a higher cost structure maintained to support hydraulic fracturing during a transitory period between hydraulic fracturing contracts in Saudi Arabia and shortages in supply chain commodities such as chemicals leading to increases in the cost base.
 Cost of services included depreciation expense of \$97.0 million and \$104.1 million for the year ended December 31, 2022, and the year ended December 31, 2021, respectively.

-Gross (loss) / profit.
-Gross (loss) / profit as a percentage of total revenue was 7.2% and 0.3% for the year ended December 31, 2022, and the year ended December 31, 2021, respectively.
+Gross profit.
+Gross profit as a percentage of total revenue was 7.2% and 0.3% for the year ended December 31, 2022, and the year ended December 31, 2021, respectively.
 The reason for the change is described under "Revenue" and "Cost of services."

 SG&A expenses.
-SG&A expenses, which represent costs associated with managing and supporting our operations, were \$47.5 million for the year ended December 31, 2021.
-SG&A increased year-over-year primarily due to professional fees incurred in relation to (1) preparation of the restated financial statements for the years ended December 31, 2022, 2021, and 2020 related SEC reports; (2) costs related to the audits of the financial statements for the years ended December 31, 2020 to 2022, including multiple audit firms as discussed in Item 16F, Change in Registrant's Certifying Accountant; (3) costs associated with the third-party root cause analysis for the prior period errors; and (4) costs associated with the remediation efforts to ensure that such errors will not occur again.
-SG&A as a percentage of total revenue was 5.2% and 3.2% for the year ended December 31, 2022, and the year ended December 31, 2022, and the year ended December 31, 2022, and the year ended December 31, 2021, respectively.
+SG&A expenses, which represent costs associated with managing and supporting our operations, were \$47.5 million for the year ended December 31, 2022, compared to \$28.1 million for the year ended December 31, 2021.
+SG&A increased year-over-year primarily due to professional fees incurred in relation to (1) the matters identified in our Annual Report on Form 20-F for the year ended December 31, 2022, relating to restatement of our previously issued audited financial statements as of and for the year-ended December 31, 2020, (2) costs related to the preparation and audit of our Annual Report on Form 20-F for the year ended December 31, 2022, including multiple audit firms; (3) costs associated with the third-party root cause analysis for the prior period errors; and (4) costs associated with the remediation efforts to ensure that such errors will not occur again.
+SG&A as a percentage of total revenue was 5.2% and 3.2% for the year ended December 31, 2022, and the year ended December 31, 2021, respectively.